Home

 • Colorwash the walls with a few layers in very subtle, mellow colors – that will make them look more ‘alive’ and less flat.

-• Hang some of your pots and pans from hooks (or a rack) on the walls (near the hob if possible).
+• Hang some of your pots and pans from hooks on the walls (near the hob if possible).

 • Stack earthenware crockery and/or cookware on a rustic-looking wooden shelf above the worktop.